msu-rsd/msu-rsd.github.io/docs/news/posts/September-2024-recap,-next meeting Oct 30.md

   - Announcements
 ---

-*A recap of last months meeting, aannouncements, and our next meeting coordinates...*
+*A recap of last months meeting, announcements, and our next meeting coordinates...*

 <!-- more -->